Holly Humberstone announces new UK and Ireland tour dates

 10 – Rescue Rooms, Nottingham [rescheduled]

-Tickets for the tour will go on general sale tomorrow (May 28) at 9am from here.
+Tickets for the tour will go on general sale on June 4 at 9am from here.

 Humberstone was announced this week on the bumper line-up for Primavera Sound Festival 2022.